Joseph N. Welch

-Joseph Nye Welch (October 22, 1890 – October 6, 1960) was an American lawyer who served as the chief counsel for the United States Army while it was under investigation for Communist activities by Senator Joseph McCarthy's Senate Permanent Subcommittee on Investigations, an investigation known as the Army–McCarthy hearings.
-His confrontation with McCarthy during the hearings, in which he asked McCarthy "Have you no sense of decency, sir, at long last?", is seen as a turning point in the history of McCarthyism.
+Joseph Nye Welch (October 22, 1890 – October 6, 1960) was an American lawyer who served as the chief counsel for the United States Army while it was under investigation for alleged Communist activities by Senator Joseph McCarthy's Senate Permanent Subcommittee on Investigations, an investigation known as the Army–McCarthy hearings.
+His confrontation with McCarthy during the hearings, in which he asked McCarthy, "Have you no sense of decency, sir, at long last?", is seen as a turning point in the history of McCarthyism.

 Early life

 Welch was born in Primghar, Iowa, on October 22, 1890, the seventh and youngest child of English immigrants Martha (Thyer) and William Welch.
 He attended Grinnell College and graduated Phi Beta Kappa in 1914, then attended Harvard Law School and graduated in 1917, magna cum laude, with the second highest grade point average in his graduating class.
 Welch married Judith Lyndon on September 20, 1917.
 They had two sons, Joe and Lyndon.
 He enlisted in the United States Army for World War I. After joining as a private in August 1918, he applied for a commission.
 Welch was attending officer training school at Camp Zachary Taylor, Kentucky, when the Armistice took place.
 His services no longer required, Welch was discharged from the Army on November 27, 1918.